-I headed towards the Chaukhamba range (8000+ m) with Kedarnath mountain (3500 m) with a legendary temple dedicate to Shiva, and Gaurikund (2000 m), a location linked to goddess Parvati (Shiva’s wife).
+I headed towards the Chaukhamba range with Kedarnath mountain (6940 m) with a legendary temple dedicated to Shiva, and Gaurikund, a location linked to goddess Parvati (Shiva’s wife).

 Needless to say that the Himalayas of Northern India are always worth a visit.
 Also outside the pilgrimage season when the temples of the Char Dham Yatra are closed (four abodes of Yamunotri, Gangotri, Kedarnath, Badrinath).

-Augustmuni is a town 16 km (10 miles) from the city of Rudraprayag, and is named after the sage, siddah, ascetic and yogi Agastya, who is one of the original and most revered seven Rishis (Saptarishis).
+Augustmuni is a town 16 km (10 miles) from the city of Rudraprayag, and is named after the sage, siddah, ascetic and yogi Agastya, who is one of the original, much revered seven Rishis (Saptarishis).
 Many stories surround his life.
 Although originally from South India, he practiced and lived in the North for years.
 This is the idyllic and peaceful ashram in memory of Rishi Agastya, which includes several temples.
 I loved the atmosphere.

 Kalimath is a temple of goddess Kali and regarded as shakti peeth (significant shrines and pilgrimage destinations).
 This place, located at 1800 m / 6000 feet above sea level on the Saraswati river, is surrounded by the peaks of Kedarnath.
 No idol is worshipped in the temple.
 Instead the Sri Yantra is the object of devotion.

 A big bridge with railings full of bells leads to the temple.
-I crossed the bridge ringing those bells which attracted the attention of the priests.
-When I reached the entrance, they all stood there to check who was arriving.
+When we arrived at sunset the premises were not very busy and I was the only guest crossing the bridge.
+Holding offerings in my left hand (flowers, sweets, incense), I used my right hand to ring as many of those bells as possible.
+The sounds attracted the attention of the priests.
+When I reached the entrance, they all (five or six) stood there to check who was arriving.
 They smiled and welcomed me.
 Jai Ma!

-No words to describe the sight and sense of expansion.
-Grateful for having a decent camera with me.
+No words to describe the sight of those mountains and sense of expansion.
+Grateful I had a decent camera with me.
 Here a part of the Chaukhamba mountain range.
-We’re talking 8000+ meters height.
+We’re talking 7000+ meters height.